quicwg/wg-materials/interim-17-10/minutes.md

 ### Issue 693, AEAD Protection of Cleartext Packets

-Concern about off-path injection of packets; ekr proposed using AEAD encryption with a Connection ID-derived key.
+Concern about off-path injection of packets; EKR proposed using AEAD encryption with a Connection ID-derived key.
 People didn't want to bake a single algorithm into QUIC for all time, but VN and SR are version-independent.

-Ekr: Didn't we already agree on this?
+EKR: Didn't we already agree on this?

 Christian: You're exposed to injection attacks until you have some shared key.